 If the IEP team has made a data-driven decision that a student may benefit from increased time in a less restrictive environment, this opportunity can be attempted on a trial basis.
 The IEP team should discuss the appropriate setting(s) for the student, taking into account all areas of need-academic, social-emotional, communication, functional, and behavioral.
+When considering reintegration, the IEP team should also discuss the necessary supports that would be needed to ensure a smooth transition into a less restrictive environment.
+These supports can include, but are not limited to, SECA supports, picture schedules, and classroom visits.
 The recommended trial period is approximately 4 to 6 weeks.
 The trial should be documented through a revision of the student's IEP, including updates to the LRE Grid/Setting, Meeting Notes, and any other relevant sections.
 After the trial, the IEP team should reconvene and review data gathered during the period to determine the most appropriate ongoing placement and supports across settings.